agent18/emacs-config/README.md

 `elpa` folder and the `.gitignore` file.
 That's it!
 Open Emacs.
 All the packages needed will be installed automatically!
 Bye!

-In case you want to try it and see how it works, download the files in the git repository to `~/.emacs2.d/` and then,
+In case you want to try it and see how it works first, download the files in the git repository to `~/.emacs2.d/` and then type this in the terminal

 	emacs -q -l ~/.emacs2

-[Source](https://emacs.stackexchange.com/a/6002/17941) (I haven't tested this).
+[Source](https://emacs.stackexchange.com/a/6002/17941) (I haven't tested the above command).

 ## Info